icevelez/core.js/README.md

 There's two components that make up `Core.js`.
 It's **reactivity system** and **template engine**

-The reactivity system handles tracking state update, deletion, and creation while the template engine is in charge of parsing tempalte string to the DOM.
+The reactivity system handles tracking state update, deletion, and creation while the template engine is in charge of parsing template string to the DOM.
 Combined the two and you get this framework

-> One neat tidbit you might have not notice is that you can build your own template engine that parses whatever syntax you want, as long as you use `effect()` and integrate the reactivity system.
+> One neat tidbit you might have not notice is that you can build your own template engine that parses whatever syntax you want, as long as the reactivity system is integrated by using `effect()` among other primitives.
 >
 > You can have a template engine that parses `{{ handlebar }}` and another for `@{ razor }`

 ---

-### Internal process of how it works
-1. The template engine parses your html file by collecting all expression block like `{{#if}}` or `{{#each}}` and replacing it with a div element with a marker id (`<div id="marker">`) and converts it to a DOM element
-2. Which is then processed by replacing the marked div elements with **anchor tags** (represented as a comment element or text node to make it invisible in the elements tab) and render the dynamic content in between the anchor elements using the saved expression block

-    The anchor tags are used to keep track of the placement of each dynamic content

-3. All processed DOM elements are ran inside the reactive primitive `effect()` to keep track of updates and re-renders
-4. Then put all rendered DOM element inside a `DocumentFragment`
-5. Which is then appended to a target element using the `mount()` function

----

 ## Installation

+> You can skip all of the step by downloading this repository and start creating your app under the `src` folder
+>
+> just delete the stuff you don't need like `documentation` and `testing` folder

 1. Create a folder for your project

-2. Download `core.js.v0.1.0.zip` or this repository
+2. Download this repository

 3. Extract its content and copy a folder named `core` to your project folder